creynaud/hands-on-django-doc/source/deploy_to_heroku.rst

 How is this going to work?
 --------------------------

-Here is how our app will run on Heroku:
+Here is how our notes web app will run on Heroku:

 * We are going to push our web app git local repository to a remote heroku origin
 * After the push, Heroku will download our app requirements, build the app and create a "slug".
 A "slug" is a snapshot of our app that can be easily deployed on a Heroku "dyno".
 A Heroku "dyno" can be seen as a small Virtual Machine with an ephemeral file system.
 To scale the app up or down, one can add/remove "dynos".
 * An instance of the note app that runs on a "dyno" is stateless.
 Sessions are tracked in the database, not inside the "dyno" itself.
 * The Postgresql database can be provided by Heroku via an add-on: https://addons.heroku.com/
 * Heroku expects that the web app configuration is defined as environment variables.
-For example, when one adds a postgresql add-on to an Heroku app, a DATABASE_URL variable is added to the environment of the app.
+For example, when one adds a postgresql add-on to a Heroku app, a DATABASE_URL variable is added to the environment of the app.
-* We will tell Heroku to run our app on gunicorn, a wsgi server, by creating a Procfile.
+* We will tell Heroku to run our app on gunicorn (http://gunicorn.org/), a python WSGI HTTP server, by creating a Procfile.
-* Our app static files (e.g theme.css) will also be served by the "dynos", thank to dj-static.
-Note that we could serve the static files via Amazon S3 (http://aws.amazon.com/en/s3/), but we won't do it during this workshop for the sake of simplicity.
+* Our app static files (e.g theme.css) will also be served by the "dynos", thank to dj-static (https://github.com/kennethreitz/dj-static).
+Note that another option could be to serve the static files via Amazon S3 (http://aws.amazon.com/en/s3/), but we won't do it during this workshop for the sake of simplicity.

 Some documentation pointers to get started
 ------------------------------------------